Mike Evans Player Prop Bets for NFL Week 14 | Tampa Bay vs. Buffalo 12/12/2021

 Season Stats

-- Evans has been the target of 93 of his team's 517 passing attempts this season, or 18.0% of the target share.
+- So far this season, 18.0% of the 517 passes thrown by his team have gone Evans' way.

-- With 15 targets in the red zone this season, Evans has been on the receiving end of 15.3% of his team's 98 red zone pass attempts.
+- Evans (15 red zone targets) has been the recipient of 15.3% of his team's 98 red zone pass attempts.

 - Click over to SISportsbook and find the latest player props and odds for Evans' matchup with the Bills.